Ana Restrepo

 Jelle's Notes

 I first met Ana at a cupping in Cali that was organized by Juan Pablo Argote.
 Her coffee wasn’t yet at the level I needed, but it stood out from the table for its potential.
-Especially after we spoke, it was clear how driven she was to improve her farm and look ahead.
+She told me she had recently returned to take over her parents’ farm and wanted to start investing in quality.
 That combination inspired me to start working with her.

-Today Ana’s coffee shows exactly the kind of balance I look for.
-Where it once leaned heavily on pure chocolate with just a touch of fruit, it now brings a balanced mix of red fruit and dark chocolate.
-It is still a classic Colombian profile, with the structure and balance that make it so versatile.
-Since 2023 Ana has started producing a natural coffee, which keeps that classic base, but adds boozy sweetness on top.
-A little less clean, but full of character and a great addition to the range.
+Today the coffee shows exactly the kind of balance I was hoping for.
+Where it once leaned heavily on chocolate with just a trace of fruit, it now brings a real mix of red fruit and dark chocolate.
+A classic Colombian profile, versatile and well-structured.
+Since 2023 Ana has also been producing a natural, which keeps that base but adds a boozy sweetness on top.
+A little less clean, but full of character.

 Producer